engineermoyon/lm358-schmitt-trigger-oscillator/README.md

 I was battling with finding the correct capacitor for the circuit.
 The 470uF was making the LED blink slower than the 220uF, but also I had used a feedback resistor of 100k ohm to see how it behaved.
 So the dilemma was between choosing the right capacitor or resistor, but through maths I was able to decide on the frequency I prefered.
 Because I wanted to show a couple of blinks per cycle, I kept the capacitor at 220uF and switched the 100k resistor until I could find the best value for demonstration.
 (10k ohm was a good option).
 Additionally, the 100k was making the LED blink extremly fast (145 blinks per minute!) so I had to change it.

 My future edits:
-Add potentiometer for adjustable frequency
+Add potentiometer for adjustable frequency.

-Design PCB version for permanent installation
+Design PCB version for permanent installation.

-Add 7-segment display showing count
+Add 7-segment display showing count.

-Implement dual LED (alternating blink) using second half of LM358 Add enable/disable switch
+Implement dual LED (alternating blink) using second half of LM358 Add enable/disable switch.

 peeeeew!